eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 !!! info

-    It works together with `js.config.modules.explore.mapServer.ext`, and only if it is set.
+    This works together with `js.config.modules.explore.mapServer.ext`, and only if it is set.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.modules.explore.mapServer.ext | none | no | none | string (URI) |

-The service url as provided by OpenMapTiles Map Server.
+The service URL as provided by OpenMapTiles Map Server.
 If not defined, the wikimedia server is used.

 !!! info